drcyschfld/Raquel-and-the-Johnnies/README.md

 The PTU module a key component of the code which controls the rotation of the ramp from which the ball is released.
 The PTU is continuously rotating by default and is paused when the user presses a button to stop the ramp at the desired release angle.
 The ramp remains in this position until after the ball is released by the miniservo gate.
 Afterwards, the ramp is returned to neutral position so the ball distance can be read by the lidar.

 ### 2. Lidar
 The lidar functionality is to read the distance travelled by the ball which determines the number of points scored by a player.
 The lidar range is read by the serial module which will return the results to the players.
+The lidar uses PWM to record the distance traveled by the ball.
+The pulse width is directly related to the distance where 1 milisecond is taken to record 1 meter.

 ### 3. Servo motor
 The servo motor module controls the opening and closing of the gate which holds the ball before release.
 It is triggered when the timer is up and the gate raises once, allowing the ball to roll away, and returns to a closed position for the next turn.